 - Members drawn from finance, information technology, and any other areas where subject matter expertise can provide essential guidance.

 - Strong leadership from a veteran project manager.

-- A collaborative, inclusive approach, working with software vendors and all the end users within your organisation to establish business requirements (including budgeting), identify potential roadblocks to adoption, and set the metrics they’ll use throughout the implementation process, from roadmap to roll out.
+- A collaborative, inclusive approach, working with software vendors and all the end users within your organization to establish business requirements (including budgeting), identify potential roadblocks to adoption, and set the metrics they’ll use throughout the implementation process, from roadmap to roll out.

 A Clear Implementation Plan—with Measurable Goals

-Louis Pasteur once said, “Chance favours only the prepared mind.”
+Louis Pasteur once said, “Chance favors only the prepared mind.”
 Assembling your implementation team is the first step; the next is mapping out an implementation plan.
 In drawing up your project plan, carefully consider these questions: